rackerlabs/support-how-to/content/managed-operations/oracle-business-intelligence-enterprise-edition-tips.md

 9. Clear the browser cache and check that the pages reflect your customized banner text.

-After completing this procedure, you see your customized banner text in the Login page and Home page for Oracle Analytics.
+After completing this procedure, your customized banner text displays on the Login page and Home page for Oracle Analytics.

 ### Start and stop servers in OBIEE 11g and 12c